alexpetkoff/SoftUni-JavaScript-Professional-Modules/3. ReactJS/Project Defense - React/README.md

 # Apple Store

 NOTE: Since I wrote my HTML and CSS and I still haven't taken the last module HTML/CSS and thus have no experience, make sure you adjust the zoom levels until the page fits perfectly in your browser. :D :D :D
+It works fine on my macbook air 13 inch with zoom at ~70% but it really depends on your device resolution and screen size.

 This repository contains the source code for an Apple Store app build with React.